gmarty/grunt-closure-compiler/README.md

 /usr/local/Cellar/closure-compiler/20120710/libexec/
 ```

+### Minification report

+By default, a report file is generated next to the built file.

+You can specify the path and name where the report will be saved using the `reportFile` property.

+To deactivate report creation, set `noreport` to `true`.

 ### `js` property

 This task is a [multi task](https://github.com/cowboy/grunt/blob/master/docs/types_of_tasks.md), you can specify several targets.
 The task can minify many scripts at a time.